Corythus (son of Paris): Mythology

-But in most authors, Corythus was a son of the nymph Oenone, Paris' previous wife before he deserted her for the love of Helen, queen of Sparta.
-The jealous and hurt Oenone sent Corythus to the Trojan court, with the instructions to do stir some trouble and do ill to Helen by making Paris jealous, or alternatively Corythus went to Troy to help the effort against the Greeks.
-Corythus, who had grown to be even more good-looking than his father, was received very warmly by Helen and even fell in love with her.
-Paris grew envious, so he slew Corythus after seeing him sitting next to Helen in her bedroom, not knowing this was his own son; Oenone then cursed Paris to be wounded severely by the Achaeans so that he would be at her need and ask for her.
-When that day came, Oenone refused to help Paris and so he died.
-Later she repented and hung herself.
+Later, having reportedly grown to be even more good-looking than his father, Corythus travelled to Troy itself.
+There, he was received warmly by Helen and even fell in love with her.
+Seeing Corythus next to Helen in her bedroom, Paris slew him, not knowing this was his own son.
+Oenone then cursed Paris to be wounded severely by the Achaeans.
+She intended that he would be forced to ask for her assistance and be at her need.
+When that day came, Oenone refused to help.
+After Paris died, she repented and hanged herself.